bwrob/python-utils/README.md

 # python-utils
-Usefule python utilities I want to make public.
+Useful Python utilities I'd like to share publicly.